 Welcome, my name is Stephanie

-I am a recovering addict and the California-based artist behind this work.
+I am a recovering addict and the California-based artist jeweler behind this work.
 I created this work to heal myself.
-All of my work is centered around recovery, so you'll find that my work is about the Serenity Prayer, sobriety anniversaries or sober birthdays, recovery slogans and other inspiratonal themes.
+All of my work is centered around recovery, so you'll find that my work is about the Serenity Prayer, sobriety anniversaries or sober birthdays, recovery slogans and other inspirational themes.

 As a person in recovery, I am continually inspired by the ability of individuals to heal themselves, not only of addiction, but of many self-perpetuating conditions they may be trapped in.
 My artwork began with my love of the Serenity Prayer.
 To me, the Serenity Prayer represents the inner core of recovery.
 It has helped countless people cope with the disease of addiction or medical conditions and build inner strength.
 For many, this prayer is their recovery mantra.

 When I first entered recovery, I relapsed several times.
 I felt like I wanted to give up and accept my fate as a pathetic addict.
 But something inside me although buried deep, wanted to escape that monkey on my back called addiction, so I kept trying.

 To help remind myself of my priority of staying clean no matter what, I started making homemade bangles.
 They were much cruder versions of the ones I sell today.
 I used to heat-form pieces of acrylic rods and handwrote the Serenity Prayer on the underside of the bangle.
 I took to wearing them every day and only took them off at bedtime.
 The first thing I did when I woke up in the morning and struggled with another day of staying clean, was put on my serenity bangles.